LaurieLBaker/COA-Data-Analysis/content/home/syllabus.md

 - [R for Data Science](https://r4ds.had.co.nz/) by Garrett Grolemund and Hadley Wickham
 - [Introduction to Modern Statistics](https://openintro-ims.netlify.app/) by Mine Çetinkaya-Rundel and Johanna Hardin.

+We will also have chapters and readings from the following opensource books:
+-

 ### Technology: